Wednesday, 13 November 2019

 Shorn of joys beauty skill, not sparing a strand of black hair

-Thus blighted here What is left to be weighed in the hereafter
+Thus devastated here what is left to be weighed in the hereafter

 My rose like youth is reduced to no better than a palm of dust